abautista3712/codeDissection/reverseEngineer.md

 var db = require("../models");
 ```

-4. Tell passport we want to use a Local Strategy to login with a username/email and password:
+4. Tell 'passport' we want to use a 'LocalStrategy' to login with a username/email and password:

 ```
 passport.use(new LocalStrategy(